strhodler/utxopocket-android/README.md

 - Watch-only monitoring across multiple wallets with labels, UTXOs, and history.
 - Private-by-default networking over Tor with curated nodes and custom onion endpoints.
 Tor remains mandatory; direct LAN/IP hosts and SSL toggles have been removed to keep behavior consistent.
 - Multi-network support (Mainnet, Testnet3/4, Signet) with per-network presets.
-- On-device health insights for transactions and UTXOs to spot reuse, dust, and risk.
 - Per-wallet Analysis section with age distribution and hold-wave views to assess how long coins have been sitting and where value concentrates.
 - Fast onboarding and descriptor import (paste or QR), plus a searchable offline wiki.
 - Safety controls: PIN lock with backoff, panic wipe, and encrypted local storage.